-To get a better understanding of Nigerian life, we started a series called ‘Compatriots’, detailing the everyday life of the average Nigerian.
+To get a better understanding of Nigerian living, we started a series called ‘Compatriots’, detailing the everyday life of the average Nigerian.
 As a weekly column, a new installment will drop every Tuesday, exploring some other aspect of the Nigerian landscape.

 I am currently in my 20s — a decade that has been remarkable for my first minor car accident, first shared living space and the regrettable slowing of my metabolism.

-It is also the decade that I finally accepted, without caveat, that I am a part of the Nigerian sexual violence statistic, a victim of sexual assault, a rape survivor.
+It is also the decade that I finally accepted, without caveat, that I am a part of the Nigerian sexual violence statistic.
+A victim of sexual assault, a rape survivor.

 It has taken me six years to get here.
-In which time I believed the scaffolding to hold classifying my experience as rape, a little too weak to hold any water.
+In which time I believed the scaffolding to support classifying my experience as rape, a little too weak to hold any water.
 After all, I willingly journeyed to a man’s home past the hour of 11 pm.
 I willingly allowed conversation levitate from sofa to bedroom.
 I even participated in willing sex, after the fact.

 Forget crossing the rubicon, I made a beeline straight towards it.
 So where could I have come off divesting myself of complicity?
 Or ignoring the fact that I must have consented to rape, as a certain possessor of Twitter fingers so illogically posited?